JosephTLucas/HackThisAI/README.md

 # HackThisAI
 ![logo](htai.png)

 This is a series of capture the flag (CTF) challenges to educate and train [adversarial machine learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning) techniques.
-Challenges should be approachable for new data scientists, machine learning engineers, and traditional infosec professionals, but progress in difficulty to the a point that requires combinations of advanced techniques and creative approaches.
+CTFs are a common way information security professionals learn new skills and compete across the community.
+Challenges are categorized so that players can focus on specific topics.
+The HackThisAI challenges should be approachable for new data scientists, machine learning engineers, and traditional infosec professionals, but progress in difficulty to the a point that requires combinations of advanced techniques and creative approaches.

 Currently, I've prototyped some small challenges to illustrate how the CTF would work.
 If you're interested in supporting the project or collaborating, please contact me.